Mohanad-Alghanim/Sorting-Using-Bubble-Sort-Selection-Sort-and-Quick-Sort/README.md

 Here is a scientific breakdown of the three algorithms I implemented:

 🔹 1.
-Bubble Sort (The Sequential Approach)
+Bubble Sort

 Mechanism: Operates on "adjacent comparison."
 It linearly scans the list, swapping neighbors if they are in the wrong order.

 Performance: Exhibits quadratic performance.
 It struggles with large datasets as execution time increases with the square of input elements.

 🔹 2.
-Selection Sort (The Positional Approach)
+Selection Sort

 Mechanism: Focuses on minimizing memory write operations.
 It scans the "unsorted region" to find the global minimum and swaps it into the correct position.

 Performance: Also demonstrates quadratic performance, as it is compelled to scan remaining elements regardless of the list's initial state.

 🔹 3.
-Quick Sort (The Divide & Conquer Approach) ⚡
+Quick Sort

 Mechanism: Relies on structural decomposition.
 It selects a "pivot" and partitions the list (smaller vs. larger) before recursively sorting the sub-lists.